 Its through the struggle to escape the cocoon that a butterfly completes its transformation.

 And so, I have begun to thank God for the fact that imperfect community is all part of the process to bring perfection in me.

 Now, doesn’t this sound so romantic and ideal?

 I mean, I love the idea and concept of community.

-I love the idealism we can spout from our lips when we talk about what we want our community to look like.
+I love the idealism we can spout when we talk about what we want our community to look like.

 But you know what?